Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 I've made this project because I had an urgent need to read / write the three chips supported here for a [Neo Geo bootleg project](https://github.com/Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood).
 Using a [Sanni Cartreader](https://github.com/sanni/cartreader) was an option but not for me: too complicated (it does everything fine but requires too much adapters / configuration).

-This project originates from [maximaas/MegaBurner](https://github.com/maximaas/MegaBurner), a simple Java + SWT desktop application built to flash the MX29L3211 chip for SNES/SFC cartridge reproductions, talking to an Arduino Mega 2560 over serial.
-The original Java/Arduino codebase has a hell of outdated dependencies and is not portable at all.
+This project originates from the more straightforward [maximaas/MegaBurner](https://github.com/maximaas/MegaBurner), a Java + SWT desktop application built to flash specifically the MX29L3211 chip for SNES/SFC cartridge reproductions, talking to an Arduino Mega 2560 over serial.
+The original Java/Arduino codebase has however a hell of outdated dependencies and is not portable at all due to the libraries required for the GUI.
 So:

 - **I translated the Java host application into the simpliest possible Python code** — a small, dependency-light (`pyserial` only) command-line driver and a couple of ready-to-run scripts, replacing the SWT GUI app.
 - **I expanded chip support for my needs** beyond the original single MX29L3211 target, adding the MX29LV320E (Top-Boot and Bottom-Boot) and the MX26L6420, each verified against its own datasheet rather than assumed to behave like the others — they don't always agree on unlock addresses, program granularity, reset sequences, or even bus width quirks, and a few real bugs (busy-polling, hardware pin-swap workarounds) turned up along the way.